mmathys/blacksmith/REPORT.md

 On node 6, we tested both the original Blacksmith code ("1-way") and the scalar access variant ("4-way").
 On nodes 2 and 5 we only tested the scalar access variant ("4-way").

 We conclude that hammering multiple rows with the scalar access variant is actually beneficial to finding more bitflips in a given time span!

-## TODO

-TODO: save aggressors into AVX (sixteen YMM) -> sixteen aggressor rows

-TODO
-- find out how to execute the SIMD gather instruction with AsmJit
-- modify fuzzer so that it runs faster
-  - limit short fuzzer to only one pattern (?)
-- update report
-  - run benchmarks again with fixed code
-  - add testing of i32 stuff
-- find out how to benchmark execution: fuzzer saves the best pattern (?); benchmark this pattern (for 4x parallelization)
-  - save fuzzer run (do not pass sweep)
-  - use --load-json and --sweeping
-- do this on DRAM 2, 3, 6.
-- benchmark different levels of parallelization on node 6 (fuzzer + sweep in one go)
-- prepare report
-  - explain why vgather didn't work out as well as simple pipelined accesses.
-- prepare short presentation